ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## Log
+- 2021-11-24 Talked to a tutor about my website and essay.
+It helped a lot.
 - 2021-10-19 minor grammar and logic changes.
 - 2021-10-16 testing fork from kris-dummy account.
 Testing notifications in forked repos.
 - 2021-10-11 one peer assessment instead of two needed.